Bohemian Rhapsody (film): Plot

-The band's success continues into the 1980s, but tensions arise over Paul's influence on Freddie.
-At a lavish party at his home, Freddie is attracted to a waiter, Jim Hutton, who tells Freddie to find him when he learns self-acceptance.
-Paul encourages Reid to persuade Freddie to go solo, but when the idea offends Freddie, Paul feigns ignorance and Freddie fires Reid without consulting the band.
-Freddie's relationship with the band further deteriorates after the campy music video for "I Want to Break Free", where the band appears in drag, backfires and he signs a $4-million solo deal with CBS Records, effectively breaking up the band.
-He records his 1984 solo album Mr. Bad Guy in Munich and engages in drugs and gay orgies with Paul.
-Mary, now married and pregnant, visits unexpectedly and urges him to return to Queen and participate in the benefit concert Live Aid.
-Realizing that Paul withheld news of Live Aid from him and has been a corrosive influence, Freddie fires him.
-In retaliation, Paul goes public about Freddie's sexual escapades.
+The band's success continues into the early 1980s with hits such as "We Will Rock You", and "Another One Bites the Dust", but tensions arise over Paul's influence on Freddie.
+During a party, Freddie finds himself attracted to a waiter, Jim Hutton, who tells Freddie to find him when he learns self-acceptance.
+Paul encourages Reid to convince Freddie to pursue a solo career, but the idea offends Freddie; Paul feigns ignorance and Freddie fires Reid without consulting his bandmates.
+Jim "Miami" Beach, the band's lawyer, takes over management.
+During a press conference for the band's album Hot Space in 1982, the media bombards Freddie with inquiries about his health and sexuality.

+Following the controversial music video for "I Want to Break Free", in which the band appears in drag, Freddie leaves Queen and signs a $4-million solo deal with CBS Records.
+He records his 1984 solo album Mr. Bad Guy in Munich and indulges in drugs and gay orgies with Paul, but starts to feel unwell.
+Mary, now married and pregnant, urges him to return to Queen and perform at the benefit concert Live Aid.
+Upon realizing that Paul withheld the news of Live Aid from him, Freddie fires him.
+In retaliation, Paul publicly reveals details about Freddie's sexual activities.

-Freddie returns to London to reconcile with the band and persuade them to play at Live Aid as a last-minute addition.
-Freddie learns that he has AIDS.
-He reveals his condition to the band, but brushes off their sympathy, wishing to focus on performing and making music for however long he has left.
-The band embraces in solidarity.
-On the day of Live Aid, Freddie reconnects with Jim Hutton, Mary, and his family, and heeds his father's Zoroastrian maxim, "Good thoughts, good words, good deeds".
-Freddie and the band are in top form at Live Aid, performing several hits including "Bohemian Rhapsody", "Radio Ga Ga", and "We Are the Champions", and helping to increase donations.
+Freddie returns to London and reconciles with his bandmates, persuading them to play at Live Aid.
+After learning that he has HIV, Freddie reveals his condition to his bandmates, but dismisses their sympathy and requests that it be kept a secret from the public, wishing to make music for as long as he has left.
+On the day of Live Aid, Freddie reconnects with Hutton, Mary, and his family, and heeds his father's Zoroastrian maxim, "Good thoughts, good words, good deeds".
+Freddie and the band deliver an outstanding performance at Live Aid, helping to increase donations.

-A series of title cards cover Freddie's final years, his death in 1991, and the establishment of the Mercury Phoenix Trust.
+Intertitles reveal that Freddie died of AIDS-related pneumonia in 1991, leading to the re-release of "Bohemian Rhapsody" and the founding of the Mercury Phoenix Trust.